 This is a case in which the "minus" sign on the variable does not indicate "a number to the left of zero", but "a change of the sign from whatever the sign originally was".
 This "–" does not mean "the number is negative" but instead means that "I've changed the sign on the original value".

 You can use the Mathway widget below to practice simplifying an absolute-value expression.
 Try the entered exercise, or type in your own exercise.
-Then click "Answer" to compare your answer to Mathway's.
+Then click the "paper-airplane" button to compare your answer to Mathway's.

-(Clicking on "View Steps" on the widget's answer screen will take you to the Mathway site, where you can register for a free seven-day trial of the software.)
+(Clicking on "Tap to view steps" on the widget's answer screen will take you to the Mathway site for a paid upgrade.)